whitebrick/whitebrick-cloud/README.md

 #### Current Project status as of August:

-_!!!
-This is BETA software - use at your own risk !!!_
+We're currently fixing bugs and trying to get the Beta release stable. **NB: _This is Beta software - use at your own risk!_**

+Please use GitHub [Isues](https://github.com/whitebrick/whitebrick-cloud/issues) to report bugs and [Discussions](https://github.com/whitebrick/whitebrick-cloud/discussions) for questions and suggestions.

 - [x] DDL Table & Column CRUD
 - [x] Live editing with subscription